This document details how to build and share your own charm libraries.

 ls: cannot access 'lib': No such file or directory

 The first step is create the bare library template using

 $ charmcraft create-lib demo

 Before creating a library, you must first register ownership of your charm’s name.
 See How to publish your charm to Charmhub.

 Developers can import the library from within their charm code using its fully-qualified path minus the

 That file is just a template we must fill, though.
 For guidance see Library > Structure, which also links to some excellent examples that you can follow.

 You’ve created your library and you’d like to share it with the world.
-To publish your library, simply execute
+To publish your library, run

 charmcraft publish-lib followed by the full library path.
 This will upload the library content and also make it available for consumption by other charm authors.